JD-Code05/JD-Code05/README.md

 Welcome to my GitHub Page:
-- Hi, I’m @JD-Code05, or my Full Name is John Daniel L. Ubungen
+- Hi, I’m @JD-Code05, or my Full Name is John Daniel Ubungen
 - Studied at De La Salle University - Dasmarinas.
 - Bachelor of Science in Computer Science
 - I’m interested in learning how to code and make projects